PuDu-Astro/DASpec/README.md

 # DASpec
 ## Decomposition of AGN Spectrum (DASpec)
-A multi-component spectral fitting code for active galactic nuclei with GUI interface
+A multi-component spectral fitting code for active galactic nuclei with GUI interface (*You can tie the profile of an emission line to that of another one or fix any parameter to a specific value as you like*)

 based on Python 2.7